Peterer19/Peter-Nuker/README.md

 # Peter Nuker

-> If you like the project, consider dropping a star Ã¢Â­Â
+> If you like the project, consider dropping a star ÃƒÂ¢Ã‚Â­Ã‚Â

 > If you caught any issues, please report it in [issues](https://github.com/Peterer19/Peter-Nuker/issues).